AGCunningham-sky/cmdTron/README.md

 *NB.* Doesn't work in IntelliJ terminal, must be run in Terminal using `go run main.go`

 - The game is over when a player hits their own tail or crashed into an opponents
-- The arrow keys control character 'a' RED
+- The arrow keys control character 'a' (RED tail)
-- 'WASD' keys control character 'b' BLUE
+- 'WASD' keys control character 'b' (BLUE tail)

 If you wish to exit prematurely press 'ESC'